0xor0ne/awesome-list/topics/cybersec.md

 - ["Playing with libmalloc in 2024"][610]
 - ["Pwn2Own Automotive 2024: Hacking the ChargePoint Home Flex (and their cloud...)"][933]
 - ["Pumping Iron on the Musl Heap – Real World CVE-2022-24834 Exploitation on an Alpine mallocng Heap"][910]
+- ["Pwn2Own: Pivoting from WAN to LAN to Attack a Synology BC500 IP Camera, Part 2"][942]
 - "Pwn2Own Toronto 2023":
   - ["How it all started"][829]
   - ["Exploring the Attack Surface"][830]